bshp/sso-sonis_cas/README.md

 Copy auth folder and cas_login_chk.cfm to your Sonis directory root

+You will also need to either modify the sql queries in lib or create a db view with the required fields.
+See the vw_ssoLogin.sql as an example

 Set Database,CAS URL in config.php

 Change CACert.pem to match your CAS Certificate CA

-Change Login links for Student sections to point to https://sonisweb.example.com/auth
+Change Login links for Faculty, Staff and Student sections to point to https://sonisweb.example.com/auth

 You can also set the following IIS Rewrite rules in the rewrite.config file to redirect to CAS immediately, notice we do not want to rewrite if a query string is appended.